seanpmaxwell/overnight/README.md

 are already somewhat familiar with ExpressJS.

 ## Features
+* Define a base route using a @Controller decorator.
-* Define routes on GET, POST, PUT, and DELETE verbs,
+* Define routes on GET, POST, PUT, and DELETE verbs.
+* Server superclass to initialize ExpressJS server and add routes.
+* Master repo includes sample application if you want to practice with an api calling tool such as Postman.

 ## Installation